College & Career Planning

 AP tests are placement tests taken after completing a college level course.
 These are high school examinations based on college level courses.
 AP exams are given once a year in May.
 The scores are primarily used for college placement, credit or advanced standing.
 The most highly selective colleges may also consider AP scores as part of the admission decision.
 Universities grant either advanced placement and/or credit with qualifying score.
 Tests are administered in May to students completing appropriate courses.

-Unlike honors courses, students may earn college credit, depending on their AP test scores and the colleges' requirements.
-To find out more about AP tests, click HERE.
+Unlike honors courses, students may earn college credit, depending on their AP test scores and the college requirements.

 TOEFL